frees-io/freestyle/README.md

 **Freestyle** is a library that enables building large-scale modular Scala applications and libraries on top of Free monads/applicatives.

-You may want to consider using Freestyle if among your concerns are:
+Freestyle build upon the simple concept that computations may depend on the result of other computations therefore need to be executed in order or independent from each other which makes them parallelizable.

+Freestyle lets you define and combine such computations as Free monads and Free applicatives with a simple to declare syntax yielding programs which can have different runtime implementations completely decoupling program definition from implementations.

+Freestyle facilitates out of the box:

-- Decoupling program declaration from runtime interpretation
+- Decoupling of program declaration from runtime interpretation
 - Automatic composition of dispair monadic/applicative style actions originating from independent ADTs.
-- Automatic onion style architectures through composable modules without the complexity of manually aligning Coproducts and interpreters.
+- Automatic onion style architectures through composable modules without the complexity of manually aligning Coproducts and interpreters or declaring implicit summoners.
 - Boilerplate-free application and libraries.

-Freestyle optionally includes
+Freestyle includes ready to use modules and algebras for most common application concerns.

 - Ready to use integrations to achieve parallelism through [`scala.concurrent.Future`](), [`Akka`]() Actors and [`Monix`]() Task.
 - Ready to use integrations that cover most of the commons applications concerns such as [logging](), [configuration](), [dependency injection](), [persistence](), etc.